-- (a) dispose of any property which is his or to which he will be entitled at the time of his death or to which he may be entitled thereafter; - (b) appoint one or more persons to be his executor or executors; - (c) subject to the Trust Restrictions Act. attach any terms and conditions in relation to the disposition of any part of his estate; or - (d) appoint a guardian for his minor child where the surviving parent of the minor child is incapable, by physical or mental infirmity, to take guardianship ffif the minor child. - 6.
-(1) A will shall be valid if it is in writing and- - (a) is signed, at the foot or end, by the testator, or by some other person in the testatot's presence and by his direction; and
+- (a) dispose of any property which is his or to which he will be entitled at the time of his death or to which he may be entitled thereafter; - (b) appoint one or more persons to be his executor or executors; - (c) subject to the Trust Restrictions Act attach any terms and conditions in relation to the disposition of any part of his estate; or - (d) appoint a guardian for his minor child where the surviving parent of the minor child is incapable, by physical or mental infirmity, to take guardianship of the minor child.

-Execution of will
+6. Execution of will

-- (b) the signature referred to in paragraph (a) is made or acknowledged by the testator in the presence of two witnesses present at the same time who have also signed at the foot or end of the will. - (2) Any person who is not blind and is of sound mind, may be a witness to a will. - (3) Where the testator is blind or illiterate, any person competent to make a will and who has not participated in the making of the will, shall carefully read over and explain to him the contents of the will before it is executed and shall declare in writing upon the will that he had so read over and explained its contents to the testator and that the testator appeared perfectly to understand it before it was executed. - (4) Notwithstanding any other provisions of this Act- - (a) a member of the defence forces who is on active service; - (b) a member of the security forces who is engaged on security operations; - (c) any person who is ill or is physically injured and who has a settled or hopeless expectation of death and who has abandoned all hope of recovery and who eventually dies due to that illness or physical injury.
+- (1) A will shall be valid if it is in writing and- - (a) is signed at the foot or end, by the testator or by some other person in the testator's presence and by his direction; and - (b) the signature referred to in paragraph (a) is made or acknowledged by the testator in the presence of two witnesses present at the same time who have also signed at the foot or end of the will. - (2) Any person who is not blind and is of sound mind, may be a witness to a will. - (3) Where the testator is blind or illiterate, any person competent to make a will and who has not participated in the making of the will, shall carefully read over and explain to him the contents of the will before it is executed and shall declare in writing upon the will that he had so read over and explained its contents to the testator and that the testator appeared perfectly to understand it before it was executed. - (4) Notwithstanding any other provisions of this Act- - (a) a member of the defence forces who is on active service; - (b) a member of the security forces who is engaged on security operations; - (c) any person who is ill or is physically injured and who has a settled or hopeless expectation of death and who has abandoned all hope of recovery and who eventually dies due to that illness or physical injury.